A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Update the WP Travel Engine plugin to a version newer than 6.6.7 immediately if a patched version is available
+• Update the WP Travel Engine plugin to a version later than 6.6.7 as soon as a fixed release is available from the vendor.

 Patch Information